Which of the following statements best describes the difference b... | Channels for Pearson+

 Multiple Choice

-Which of the following statements best describes the difference between Jean-Baptiste Lamarck's and Charles Darwin's theories of evolution?
+Which of the following statements best describes the difference between artificial selection and natural selection in the context of organic chemistry?

 A